Hennessy-Milner Theorems via Galois Connections: Quantitative Case

 \begin{proof} It suffices to show that $\alphaT\circ\gammaT$ is the identity on directed pseudo-metrics $d$ that are already join-preserving in the first argument.
 For any directed pseudo-metric $d$ we have $\alphaT\circ\gammaT(d) \le d$, we show the other inequality in case $d$ is join-preserving in the first argument.
 Let $Y_1, Y_2\subseteq X$, we will construct a function $f\colon X \to [0,1]$ with $f\in\gammaT(d)$ that witnesses the distance between $Y_1$ and $Y_2$.
 Define Given any two sets $X_1, X_2\subseteq X$, the preservation of joins and the triangle inequality yield

 So indeed $f\in\gammaT(d)$ and therefore

 \end{proof}

 Next we turn our attention to the compatibility of our logic function.
-Here we have to work around the fact that the closure can not be easily characterized, neither in terms of operators nor in terms of a suitable normal form (cf. Prop.~\ref{prop:FormalForm}).\todo{B: Rewrite.
-Normal form theorem is in the appendix.
-S: ok like this or remove completely?} Still, compatibility holds, even for transition systems of arbitrary branching type.
+Here we have to work around the fact that the closure can not be easily characterized, neither in terms of operators nor in terms of a suitable normal form (cf. Proposition~\ref{prop:FormalForm}).
+Still, compatibility holds, even for transition systems of arbitrary branching type.